 Workers who plan to look for a new job in 2017 may be tapping into a growing trend.
 A recently released study reveals that 26 percent of full-time employees in the United States intend to initiate a new job search in the coming year.
 What’s more, another 15 percent of surveyed respondents have already started looking.

-The current market looks attractive, with a low unemployment rate favoring job seekers because fewer candidates are available for open positions.
+The current market looks attractive.
+A low unemployment rate favors job seekers because fewer candidates are available for open positions.

-All the same, any job search can be stressful, due, in part, to unanswered questions at the start of the process.
+All the same, any job search can be stressful.
+Unanswered questions at the start of the process loom on your mind.
 Am I targeting the right companies?
 Do my skills and experience match up with other candidates?
 Am I fully prepared to interview?

-Those are all legitimate concerns, but they shouldn’t dominate your approach — even if it’s been a while since you last decided to knock on opportunity’s door.
-Here are a few ways to give your efforts a boost.
+These are all legitimate concerns.
+But they shouldn’t dominate your approach.
+Even if it’s been a while since you last decided to knock on opportunity’s door.
+Here are a few ways to give your efforts a boost: